brianhie/geosketch/README.md

 ```
 This will output PNG files to the top level directory visualizing different sketches produced by different algorithms, including geometric sketching.

+## Algorithm implementation

+For those interested, the algorithm implementation is available in the file [`geosketch/sketch.py`](geosketch/sketch.py).

 ## Questions

 For questions about the pipeline and code, contact brianhie@mit.edu and hhcho@mit.edu.
 We will do our best to provide support, address any issues, and keep improving this software.
 And do not hesitate to submit a pull request and contribute!